DigitalHistory/history-please/history/people/normanbethune.md

 # Norman Bethune

-Renowned as a physician and surgeon.
-Graduated from University of Toronto.
-Travelled and did work in China where his zeal impressed Mao Zedong.
-Chinese school children are familiar with his name through his obituary written by Mao Zedong.
+Born in 1890, Bethune was renowned as a physician and surgeon.
+He graduated from University of Toronto, receiving his M.D in 1916.
+As an outspoken communist, he travelled and did work in China where his zeal impressed Mao Zedong, who later wrote his obituary.
+Today, Chinese school children are familiar with his name because of this association with Zedong.

 [His wikipedia page](https://en.wikipedia.org/wiki/Norman_Bethune)